-Intangible amortization was \$6.2 million and \$6.4 million in the first quarter of fiscal years 2016 and 2015, respectively.
-The 4.1% decrease in amortization expense reflects the impact of impairment charges recorded in fiscal 2015.
+Intangible amortization was \$6.2 million and \$6.4 million in the second quarter of fiscal years 2016 and 2015, respectively.
+The 4.1% decrease in amortization expense reflects the impact of impairment charges recorded in the fourth quarter of fiscal 2015.